Early-career Librarian Scholarships

 The committee will strive to achieve diversity and balance among scholarship recipients and will also take into account financial need and geographical location of the applicant.

-Scholarship applicants will be notified via e-mail by February 2, 2015.
-Applicants should not register for the ACRL 2015 conference until notified of their status to avoid the need for refunds.
-The discounted early-bird registration rate will be available until February 13, 2015 for those that may not receive a scholarship, but still want to attend.
+Scholarship Applicants will be notified via e-mail during the week of January 2, 2017.
+Applicants should not register for the ACRL 2017 conference until notified of their status to avoid the need for refunds.
+The discounted early-bird registration rate will be available until January 27, 2017 for those that may not receive a scholarship, but still plan to attend.

-For questions contact Tory Ondrla, ACRL Conference Supervisor at email@example.com.
+For questions contact Tory Ondrla, ACRL Conference Supervisor.